Perspective | She has devoted her life to helping Haiti. She doesn’t plan to stop now.

 She provided solar-powered ovens and the training to use them so that residents could start a microbakery.
 She even started an Internet cafe and developed an online educational program for young adults.

-Fisher, 80, is founder of a small nonprofit based in Southeast Washington called Mercy Outreach Ministry International, or “MOM,” as both she and the organization are known in Haiti.
+Fisher, 80, is the founder of a small nonprofit based in Southeast Washington called Mercy Outreach Ministry International, or “MOM,” as both she and the organization are known in Haiti.
 Her late husband, Edward G. Fisher, was a surgeon who headed the medical staff at the old Hadley Hospital in far Southwest.
 He served as president of MOM.

 “We both believed that education and entrepreneurial skills was the way out of poverty,” she said.

 Her husband grew up poor in Jamaica.
-Judy Fisher grew up in the Barry Farms public housing complex in Southeast Washington during the late 1940s and ’50s — low income if not poor by U.S. standards.
+Judy Fisher grew up in the Barry Farms public housing complex in Southeast Washington during the late 1940s and ’50s — low-income, if not poor by U.S. standards.

 She attended Howard University, earning a bachelor’s degree in sociology, a master’s in city planning, then another master’s and a doctorate from the School of Divinity.
 She began working in the most remote parts of Haiti in 1987, first as a visiting sex education teacher during the AIDS epidemic and later supporting an orphanage and village school.